• Skip to primary navigation

 side view of a clear glass with the layers of the Vegan Chocolate Pudding Parfait showing.

-Last weekend, I had a serious chocolate craving and made this Vegan Chocolate Pudding Parfait.
-This super easy dessert is now a current favorite for the whole family.
+Last weekend, I had a serious chocolate craving, and instead of making my insanely delicious Easy Vegan Chocolate Fudge, I made this Vegan Chocolate Pudding Parfait.
+This super-easy dessert is now a current favorite for the whole family.

 This is two desserts in one - you can go fancy with a parfait or dive into a bowl of pudding.
 Sure, parfaits look pretty, but sometimes you need a big ol' scoop of that creamy pudding goodness straight up!